-The snake's posture (whatever it may have been before) will now be that of one slithering in the dust, trampled underfoot of other animals.
-This is the imagery of the position of Satan who once was an angel, now will be hated, cause fear and repulsion, as the snake now does in normal circumstances.
+The snake's posture (whatever it may have been before) will now be that of one slithering in the dust, trampled underfoot by other animals.
+This is the imagery of Satan's position, he who once was an angel!
+Now he will be hated and will produce fear and repulsion, as snakes do in normal circumstances.

-We get a glimpse of Satan's original plan when we hear the curse.
-There is special emphasis on Satan's inability from here forward to dominate woman and the offspring she will bear (which was probably the reason why he attacked her) to dominate her and control her children for his own purposes.
+We get a glimpse of Satan's overall plan when we hear the details of the curse put on him.
+God places special emphasis on Satan's inability from here forward to dominate woman and specifically the offspring she will bear (which was probably the reason why he attacked her and not Adam in the first place).

 The "bruising" is a blow.
 For the woman's seed, the blow will be on the heel (the inferior part of the body), this is Satan's attack that resulted in the human death of Christ that was only temporary.
-For Satan's seed, the blow is to the head, the superior part of the body and thus fatal.
+For Satan's seed, however, the blow will be to the head, the superior part of the body and thus, fatal.

-Jesus, when he returns, destroys death and pronounced judgment on Satan who is thrown into the "pit" forever.
+Jesus, when He returns, destroys death and will pronounce judgment on Satan who will be thrown into the "pit" forever (Revelation 20:10).
 This is the promise.

 B. Eve is judged